PCOS Treatment in Pakistan: Complete Natural Guide

 - Sugary chai (switch to unsweetened or use stevia)

-- Fried snacks — samosas, pakoras (occasional is fine, daily isn’t)
+- Fried snacks: samosas, pakoras (occasional is fine, daily is not)

 - Processed foods with hidden sugars

-You don’t need to overhaul your entire kitchen overnight.
+You do not need to overhaul your kitchen overnight.
 Start with one change per week.
 Replace chai sugar with stevia.
 Add a salad before lunch.
 Switch to whole wheat roti.
-Small, consistent changes compound into major metabolic shifts over 3-6 months.

-Exercise improves insulin sensitivity directly sometimes within a single session.
-You don’t need a gym membership or expensive equipment.
+Exercise improves insulin sensitivity directly, sometimes within a single session.
+You do not need a gym membership or pricey equipment.

 What works best for PCOS: